 Two grant rounds provided 30 successful applications access to $7 million (GST exclusive) over 4 years, 2019-20 to 2022-23 announced under the Modernising Agricultural Trade initiative.
-Projects funded under the program must be completed by 30 June 2023.
+Funding for these projects will be completed by 30 June 2023.

 This grants program builds on the work that developed the National Traceability Framework over stages 1 and 2.